-Alex Pattakos is the author of 2 international best-selling books on Meaning, available in 20+ languages: Prisoners of Our Thoughts (written at the personal urging of world-renowned psychiatrist Viktor E. Frankl, M.D., Ph.D.), and Greek-inspired The OPA!
+Alex Pattakos is the author of 2 international best-selling books on Meaning, available in 23 (and counting) languages: Prisoners of Our Thoughts (written at the personal urging of world-renowned psychiatrist Viktor E. Frankl, M.D., Ph.D.), and Greek-inspired The OPA!
 Way (outlining how people find meaning in their everyday lives & work despite being surrounded by economic and social crises).
 He is a subject matter expert and columnist on the Search for Meaning for Psychology Today, and a columnist for the Public Administration Times on the topic of “Meaning in Government.”
-Most recently, Dr. Pattakos was awarded the title of Honorary Professor by the Moscow Institute of Psychoanalysis in Russia, for his contributions to the development of Logotherapy and advancing the search for meaning in life, work, and society.
+He is currently writing a new book, entitled Public Administration and the Search for Meaning: Rediscovering the Soul of Government, that will be published by Routledge, the global leader in academic book publishing in the Humanities and Social Sciences.
+Dr. Pattakos was awarded the title of Honorary Professor by the Moscow Institute of Psychoanalysis in Russia, for his contributions to the development of Viktor Frankl's System of Logotherapy & Existential Analysis and for advancing the search for meaning in life, work, and society.

-Today, Alex splits his time between Greece, Canada, and the USA, focused on writing, speaking, and advising about the human quest for Meaning and the discipline of MEANINGology®, with a particular interest in the application of Meaning to social transformation and political thought.
+Today, Alex splits his time between Canada, Greece, and the USA focused on writing, lecturing, speaking, and advising about the human quest for Meaning and the discipline of MEANINGology®, with a particular interest in the application of Meaning to social transformation and political thought.